 If a facility operates where source capture is not an option, such as a high production process equipment where a machine produces a large amounts of silica dust and other harmful particles, we can engineer a high volume, low pressure system.
 A dust collection system using HVLP, can capture and contain large amounts of dust in any manufacturing facility.

 Using pickup hoods around areas of high dust production, the dust collector captures the dust and filters it using high efficiency filters.
 Some dust collection systems are built to capture combustible dusts hazards of all particle sizes.
 After the airborne particles are cleaned, the dust collector system moves the air through an air purifying system such as a filter system and exhausts the clean air to the outside.
 There are multiple types and functions of a dust collector, so to learn more, visit our additional coverage of dust collectors here.

-Is PPE equipment enough to reduce exposure to silica and other harmful dusts?
+Is PPE equipment enough to reduce exposure to silica and other harmful dust?

 There are various levels of Personal Protection Equipment (PPE) to reduce the exposure to various dusts.
-If one were to rely on PPE to reduce exposure, a silica dust rated mask, respirator with qualified filters would be a solution.
-3M & Moldex offer a multitude of disposable masks to limit the amount of silica breathed, but some are not rated for 100% filtration.
+If one were to rely on PPE to reduce exposure, a silica dust-rated mask, or respirator with qualified filters would be a solution.
+3M & Moldex offers a multitude of disposable masks to limit the amount of silica breathed, but some are not rated for 100% filtration.